kubermatic/docs/content/kubermatic/master/guides/installation/monitoring_stack/_index.en.md

 Likewise, when your cluster grows, you most likely want to adjust the resource requirements in `prometheus.containers.prometheus.resources` and others.

+You can find more information on the [Monitoring, Logging & Alerting Customization]({{< relref "../../../tutorials/operation/monitoring-logging-alerting-customization" >}}) page.

 ### Thanos (Beta)